idolactivities/vtuber-things/docs/vtuber/etiquette.md

 they'll decide it's okay for them to do the same, and you've now ruined the experience for *everyone* trying to enjoy the stream, regardless of the language they speak, including the streamer themselves.

-I also shouldn't have to tell you that it's *very* rude to come into a streamer's chat and start talking about a different streamer.
+It's also *very* rude to come into a streamer's chat and start talking about a different streamer.
 Not only is it disrespectful to the streamer, if people wanted to talk about another streamer, they would be in *their* chat, not here.

-It's also worth mentioning that some streamers check their own VODs after the stream is over so they can read chat in detail.
+It's worth mentioning that some streamers check their own VODs after the stream is over so they can read chat in detail.
 Who knows?
 They might be using Google translate to read comments in other languages.
 I've even seen streamers pause to plug a comment into Google translate live.
 So chat with that in mind.

+### A side note on memes

+Memes are fun, we all love them, just remember that what's a meme among the English community is not necessarily a meme among the Japanese community.
+A certain moment may have made the streamer famous to English audiences, but to the Japanese audience and the streamer themselves, it might not have been anything memorable.

+Even if it's relevant to the VTuber, don't be surprised if they don't understand your memes at all, even if you translate them.
+Like all things, memes are best in moderation.

-### "Just a random English comment passing through"
+### Any other English speakers?

-It's a relatively minor offense in the grand scheme of things... but please don't do this.
-It spam that contributes nothing.
-In the same vein, "I don't even understand this, why am I here?"
-That's a good question.
-Why *are* you here?

 I understand that it can be lonely in chat if it feels like nobody else speaks your language.
-If it's before the stream or right at the start, it's okay to ask, *once*, "Are there any other English speakers here?"
+If it's before the stream or right at the start, go ahead and ask, *once*, "Are there any other English speakers here?"

 This does *not* mean spam it, and it does *not* mean messages like "WHERE THE ENGLISH GANG AT!?!?"